achiocca1/CPOpt-v1.0/CPOpt_v1.0/README.md

-ALL THE FILES PRESENT IN THE FOLDER REFER TO A READY-TO-USE MODEL.
-JUST TRY TO RUN CP_function.m IN MATLAB ENVIRONMENT TO TEST THE CODE.
+ALL THE FILES PRESENT IN THE FOLDER REFER TO A READY-TO-USE MODEL. \n JUST TRY TO RUN CP_function.m IN MATLAB ENVIRONMENT TO TEST THE CODE. \n

 ************************
-DESCRIPTION OF THE FILES
+# DESCRIPTION OF THE FILES
 ************************

-ANSYS_Post_Process_Results.mac = APDL command necessary for a correct post-processing of results in Ansys (it can be used only in Ansys, if any other FEM software is used you need to correctly post-process results as the ones contained in the "FEM_results" folder)
+ANSYS_Post_Process_Results.mac = APDL command necessary for a correct post-processing of results in Ansys (it can be used only in Ansys, if any other FEM software is used you need to correctly post-process results as the ones contained in the "FEM_results" folder)\n
 CP_function.m = main Matlab function to be run model.stl =  STL model of the simulated component FEM_results = folder containing all the nodal results of stress and strain from the finite element analysis